Nevada Theatre

 The Nevada Theatre, also known as the Cedar Theatre, located in downtown Nevada City, California, is California's oldest existing theater building.
 Its principal periods of significance were 1850–1874, 1875–1899, 1900–1924, and 1925–1949.
+It is situated on ancestral Nisenan land.

 History

 After the three-story Bailey House Hotel, at Broad and Bridge Streets, burned down in 1863, the Nevada Theatre Association began fundraising for a new building.
 Stock was sold at $100 a share, and a ball was held June 1865 to cover the remaining costs for the rustic vernacular Victorian building.
 The building's architect, builder, and engineer are unknown.
 When the theater opened on September 9, 1865, the first performance was the John Poole two-act comedy entitled The Dutch Governor, or 'Twould Puzzle a Conjurer.

 Silent films were screened as early as 1908, and the theater underwent a remodel in 1909, retrofitted as a movie house.
 A slanted floor and electric lights were added in 1915.
 By 1957, it closed because of a sluggish economy, but it was later purchased through public donations and reopened in 1968.